Why Mosquito Problems Peak in July for Wilmington-Area Homes

 • Target breeding and resting areas

-• Monitor seasonal mosquito activity
+• Monitor seasonal activity as conditions change

 • Provide consistent protection throughout the summer